 First of all, follow this article about how to find out what might be causing the problem.
 Additionally, this very handy answer on Stack Overflow explains what you might need to do to make sure that emails don't make it through to your user's SPAM / Junk folders.
 It's worth going through this and completing as much as you can.

 Many hosts place a limit on the number of emails that can be sent out within an hour so this may also cause some delay in emails arriving.
 MailPoet has a fairly extensive list of hosts and their corresponding email rate limits that's worth checkout here.
-Alternatively, please check with your host to find out what this limit is.
+Alternatively, please check with your host directly to find out what your limit is.

 It's possible you're inserting a shortcode into a notification that cannot use it.
-For example: the 'New Category' email notification cannot use any of the author or time shortcodes as WordPress only stores the category name, category slug and category description in the database.
+For example: the 'New Category' email notification cannot use any of the author or time shortcodes as WordPress only stores the category name, category slug and category description in the database by default.
 It's also worth checking the spelling and underscores in any shortcodes as well as if they are wrapped in square brackets

 Check that you've saved your notification first, then try again.
 It may take a second for the email to come through.
 Please also check your email SPAM filter.